 - Delight in an Amazonian culinary experience in Lima.
 Visit a renowned Amazonian restaurant and learn about various exotic fruits and vegetables.

 - Experience a Nikkei (Peruvian-Japanese Fusion) culinary experience in Lima.
-Visit one of the world’s top-ranked restaurants, Maido, for an unforgettable experience!
+Visit one of the world’s top-ranked restaurants, Maido, for an unforgettable Peruvian cuisine experience!

-- Discover why Lima is considered the ultimate city for food tours.
-Savor Lima’s rich culture and fascinating history through a variety of restaurants, styles, and districts in only one day!
+- Discover why Lima is considered the ultimate city for a Peru culinary tour.
+Savor Lima’s rich Peruvian cuisine, culture, and fascinating history through a variety of restaurants, styles, and districts in only one day!

 - Got a question or query?
 Kuoda operate a 24-hour, seven day a week customer service operation and can provide updates and assistance whenever you need it.